connectrpc/connect-go/README.md

 ## A Small Example

 Curious what all this looks like in practice?
-Here's a small h2c server:
+From a [protobuf schema](internal/proto/connect/ping/v1/ping.proto), we generate [a small RPC package](internal/gen/connect/connect/ping/v1/pingv1rpc/ping.connect.go).
+Using that package, we can build a server:

 ```go
 package main